 How much food can you grow in a small greenhouse?

 What can you grow in 8’ x 8’ greenhouse?
 (64 square feet) As you can guess, there are a few factors that will affect your yield including whether you heat the greenhouse or add additional grow lights.
+Also, consider utilizing all areas of the greenhouse.
+Think about growing in pots under the bench, on the bench level, on the shelves, in hanging baskets and more!
+Maximizing the space will increase your yield.

 Deciding how to make the best use of your greenhouse is a combination of what crop you are growing and whether you heat your greenhouse.
 Spinach, for instance is planted after tomatoes are removed in the fall and without any extra heat, it sprouts by March and is edible before the tomatoes go back into the unheated or partially heated greenhouse in May.
+Kale, root vegetables, herbs and other lettuces can flourish in a cold climate as long as there is solar gain in the greenhouse.

 If you are satisfied with fast growing green onions instead of walla walla onions or spinach instead of slower growing Winter Broccoli, there are so many possibilities in an 8 x 8 foot greenhouse.
 The best advice is to grow what you love and grow the crops that take the least time to mature.
 Seed packets are helpful for timing.
 The variety Topsi radish (30 days) takes half the time than special varieties like Wasabi Radish (60 days).
 Growing shelling peas takes more room and three months to harvest compared to the similar-tasting microgreens (8-10 days.)